Bonny Eagle High School

 Bonny Eagle High School is a public high school located in Standish, Maine, United States.
 The school is a part of Maine School Administrative District 6, which serves the towns of Buxton (including Bar Mills), Hollis, Limington, Frye Island, and Standish (including Steep Falls).

 Sports and interscholastic activities

-Bonny Eagle High School offers a variety of sports teams including Cross Country, Football, Soccer, Cheerleading, Field Hockey, Golf, Indoor/Outdoor Track, Basketball, Wrestling, Ice Hockey, Swimming, Softball, Baseball, Tennis, and Volleyball.
-The Scots have had a very strong sports record, most notably the Cross Country team who won 3 state titles in a row, Field Hockey, Basketball and Football teams.
-One consistently strong team is football.
-The program won four state championships in five years, capturing the Class A Maine State Championships in 2004, 2005, 2007, and 2008.
-The team was undefeated in the 2004 and 2007 seasons.
-Their most recent title win came in 2013 against an undefeated Cheverus team.
+Bonny Eagle High School offers a variety of sports teams including Cross Country, Football, Soccer, Cheerleading, Field Hockey, Golf, Indoor and Outdoor Track, Basketball, Wrestling, Ice Hockey, Swimming, Softball, Baseball, Tennis, and Volleyball.
+The football program has won 7 state championships since 2000, capturing the Class A Maine State Championships in 2004, 2005, 2007, 2008, 2013, 2016, and 2019.
+The team was undefeated in the 2004, 2007, and 2016 seasons.

-Bonny Eagle also is home to many clubs and organizations, which a large portion of the student body is a part of.
-These activities include National Honor Society, Key club, Robotics Team, Outing Club, Kindness Team, GSTA Club, FACS, International Club, Mock Trial, Model UN, Newspaper, and various other activities.